Type above and press Enter to search. Press Esc to cancel.

 Not only will you have to find, hire and train your new employees, but savvy restaurant owners will also take it one step further and actively connect with and motivate them as well.
 As Forbes points out, it can be hard for employees to give it their all when they know that they’re gone at the end of the season.
 Give them a shout out when they do a good job to boost their morale, provide unique benefits and a competitive salary when possible to attract and keep the best.

-The restaurant industry is notorious for incredibly high employee turnover, with a 73% turnover rate.
+The restaurant industry is notorious for incredibly high employee turnover, with a 74.9% turnover rate in 2023.
 When the average cost of finding and hiring a new employee is $4,000, that means a lot of resources are lost due to employee turnover.
-You can cut costs and training hours by investing in a POS system that’s user-friendly.
+You can use business funding to invest in these resources, but also cut costs and training hours by investing in a POS system that’s user-friendly.
 With an intuitive system, your employees will know how to use your restaurant POS faster and be up and running with all the answers at their fingertips.

 Marketing is absolutely critical any time of the year.
 A strong online presence can help with brand recognition and attract new customers.